igor-makarov/xcake/README.md

 end
 ```

-To launch create the project, just run:
+To generate the xcode project, just run:

 ```sh
 xcake